slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "The three big decisions: where you live, who you’re with, and what you’re doing." (...)
 "In the age of infinite leverage, judgement is the most important skill." (...)
 "Clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity." (...)
-"The only part you can’t outsource is judgement."
+"The only part you can’t outsource is judgement." (...)
+> *"The heart decides.
+The head rationalizes."
 -- Naval Ravikant*

+> *"It’s a common belief that your first reaction is the most honest, but I disagree.
+Your first reaction is usually outdated.
+Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago."
+-- Derek Sivers*

 ### How to speed up decisions?